hacking-for-humanity/Parsing-a-VCF-file-using-scikit-allel-package/README.md

 Select the gene of interest using the gene ID's referred back to NCBI gene database or Filter = PASS column in file.

-Keep parsing until we have our required values to work with and load them into a dicntionary.
+Keep parsing until we have our required values to work with and load them into a dictonary.